razielar/forecasting_with_ML/README.md

 ### Backtesting with refit and fixed training size

-Also, named: Backtesting with refit and rolling training window.
+Also named: Backtesting with refit and rolling training window.

 ```python
 backtesting_forecaster(